trishedith/trishedith/README.md

 I have a background in Fine Arts / Studio Arts.
 Ask me about any artsy thing, I love discuss aesthics and design.

+When I'm not coding I'm probably biking, swimming and drawing :)

 The best way to reach me is thru e-mail.  ( trishedith @ gmail.com )

-I use she/her and they/them pronouns.

-When I'm not coding I'm probably biking, swimming and drawing :)